danny-fla/dl-construction/README.md

 ![Quote Us Screenshot](assets/images/Quote%20Us%20screenshot.png)

 - **Thank You**
-    - The Thank You feature is a simple indicator that the users enquiry has been successfully received by DL Construction.
+    - The Thank You feature is a simple indicator that the user's enquiry has been successfully received by DL Construction.
     <!--add thank you here-->

 ![Thank you Screenshot](assets/images/Thank%20you%20screenshot.png)